 Worse, by denying the out-group’s humanity and casting them as a threat, the Shadow gains an excuse to emerge.
 It can act out its violence and rage with full justification.
 Projection enables Possession.

 The canonical example here is the Nazi Party, which (among other things) believed Jews were murdering children, an ended up murdering over a million Jewish children.
 But the whole point of Shadow work is to recognize your own dark side, so I like to point to Americans post-9/11: we called for the heads of “freedom-hating” terrorists while tossing our civil liberties out the window; and we conducted a War on Terror that was nothing short of terrifying.

 It is a frightening thought that man also has a shadow side to him, consisting not just of little weaknesses and foibles, but of a positively demonic dynamism…let these harmless creatures form a mass, and there emerges a raging monster; and each individual is only one tiny cell in the monster’s body, so that for better or worse he must accompany it on its bloody rampages and even assist it to the utmost.

 —C.G.
 Jung, On the Psychology of the Unconscious

 Unlike the Shadow, The Anima contains traits that we see as acceptable or even desirable.
-As a result, people often project their Animx onto romantic partners.
+As a result, people often project their Animx onto romantic partners2.
 We seek out the part of ourself we’ve repressed, and try to connect with it externally.